addshore/dockerit/README.md

-      --port string       Port mapping <host>:<container> eg. 8080:80 --pull              Pull the docker image even if present --pwd               Mount the PWD into the container (and set as working directory /pwd) --selfupdate        Update this command to the latest release from Github --user string       User override for the command -v, --verbose           verbose output
+      --port string       Port mapping <host>:<container> eg. 8080:80 --pull              Pull the docker image even if present --pwd               Mount the PWD into the container (and set as working directory /pwd) --selfupdate        Update this command to the latest release from GitHub --user string       User override for the command -v, --verbose           verbose output
       --version           version infomation